JEP draft: Code reflection (Incubator)

 Exploring Better Abstractions

 In the 2010s, OpenJDK Project Sumatra aimed to let Java developers take advantage of GPUs by enhancing the JVM and parallel streams.
 The Sumatra JVM could generate code for AMD GPUs and place parts of the JVM’s heap in GPU memory.
 This approach, where the Java Platform obscures the presence of a GPU from Java code, is in stark contrast to manually embedding GPU code into a Java program.
-Neither approach provides the right abstraction.
+Neither approach provides the right abstraction, and this is why we abandoned Sumatra.

 Obscuring the GPU is particularly challenging.
 First, memory is split between CPU and GPU; managing the JVM’s heap across the CPU and GPU can be a continual drag on performance.
 Second, the idiomatic Java code in lambda expressions is polymorphic: methods are commonly invoked on interfaces rather than classes and each invocation triggers virtual method lookup and possibly class loading, initialization, etc. It is counterproductive to bring this highly variable behavior, where each thread may run different code, to the GPU, where each thread is intended to run identical code in lock step on different data elements using a Single Instruction Multiple Thread (SIMT) execution model.